“As we go through these hard, emotional times and social isolation, we have to support each other and create other means of keeping our spirits up.”

 You can also read messages of hope from our current mentors, who share thoughts about how to care for ourselves during this unprecedented time.

 Looking for support?
 We have options to choose from, including:

-Call to speak with Tracy Moore, LCSW, OCRA’s oncology social worker who is available for support, information, and navigating resources.
+Call to speak with OCRA’s oncology social worker who is available for support, information, and navigating resources.

 Connect with a trained peer mentor who knows what it’s like to navigate gynecologic cancer and wants to be there for someone newly diagnosed, facing recurrence, managing completion of therapy and off-treatment concerns, or fears of living with ovarian cancer in the COVID-19 times.
-Click here to request a mentor match.
+Request a mentor match.

 Woman to Woman is generously supported in part by grants from Gail Baird Foundation and Genentech.

 Join our online Inspire community for information, support, encouragement, and camaraderie.